-The Great Game 🎲 location: Vicino Prossimo
+The Great Game 🎲 Planet Kollarum

 The Orb

-Every square kilometre of the Kraslika was miniaturized in increasingly small fractals, in the infinite density of the fractal orb.
-Putting one’s finger on a current of the orb was like going backwards up a river, into the chasms and deep underground, then falling into a subterranean sea throbbing with ancient life.
-Washing up on the shore of the sea, it was like looking into the wet sky that gave birth to the sea.
-If you reached your hand out to touch a cloud, a fork of lightning might stretch from the shore to a faraway planet, where a humanoid form was waiting in a caffè in a crowded city, looking out at the lightning on the grey streets, waiting for you to answer his question.
-The orb was, as Coleridge might have said, “a miracle of rare device.”
+The orb knows it isn’t the specific battle that interests you, but rather the more general meaning of war.
+The orb rotates, turning your back on the scene below.
+You’re now following a river upstream to its source, into the chasms and then deep underground.
+Seconds after hearing the mingled melodies of a dulcimer, you fall into a subterranean sea throbbing with ancient life.
+Washing up on the shore of the sea, you look up into the wet sky that gave birth to the oceans.
+You reach out your hand to touch a cloud, and a fork of lightning stretches from the shore to a faraway planet, where someone is waiting in a coffee shop in a crowded city.
+Looking out at the lightning on the grey streets, she waits for you to answer her call.

 Talfar looked toward the centre, the Midbelt, which was comprised of the Great Triangle and the Grey Phantom universe clusters.